|

 lots of clear rhinestones, some that have turned gray over the years,

-and lovely enameled green leaves,
+and lovely green enameled leaves,

 4-1/3" by 2-1/4".
-There is a bow at the top with rhinestones and pink
+There is a bow at the top accented with rhinestones and pink

 enameling.
 NOTE: This came to me with worn enamel, so I had it